Hoverbear/hoverbear.org/_posts/2016-10-12-rust-state-machine-pattern.md

 ## Founding Our Concepts

-There are a **lot** of resources and people topical articles about state machines out there on the internet.
+There are a **lot** of resources and topical articles about state machines out there on the internet.
 Even more so, there are a lot of **implementations** of state machines.

 Just to get to this web page you used one.
 You can model TCP as a state machine.
-You can model HTTP requests as one too.
-You can model any *regular* language, such as a regex without look behinds, as a state machine.
+You can model HTTP requests with one too.
+You can model any *regular* language, such as a regex, as a state machine.
 They're everywhere, hiding inside things we use every day.

 So, a State Machine is any **'machine'** which has a set of **'states'** and **'transitions'** defined between them.